ByteMastermind/bytemastermind.github.io/content/posts/writeups/ctf/hakkshop.md

 ## New User ID 1

 Now when we register a new user, his ID will be the lowest available = 1.
-We will also obtain a valid session for user ID 1.
-That could be useful if the session handling is flawed.
+That is because now that ID=1 is not associated with any user after we deleted the administrator user with ID=1 and our user `mike` is also deleted, leaving no user in the user table.
+We will obtain a valid session for user ID=1 when we log in to the new registered user.
+That is important for later exploit, because as I mentioned earlier, when deleting an account, its session never gets invalidated.

 ```http
 POST /login.php HTTP/1.1